Sumer16/Sumer16/README.md

 I'm Sumer Patel, an MS in CS graduate student and a teaching assistant at Oregon State University.
 I'm also a member of the Software Innovation Track at Oregon State University.
 Previously, I have also worked as a UI developer at Accenture.
 I'm passionate about learning, improving, and making things better, building, coding, and developing software that impacts the lives of people on a daily basis.

 ⚡ Programming languages: JavaScript, TypeScript, Python, SASS, CSS, HTML, C/C++ and Dart\
-⚡ Database Technologies: Firebase, MongoDB, MySQL, PostgreSQL, Oracle, MS Access, S3, and DynamoDB\
+⚡ Database Technologies: Firebase, MongoDB, MySQL, PostgreSQL, Oracle, S3, and DynamoDB\
-⚡ Frameworks: React, Vue, Angular, Node.js, Express, Nuxt.js, Next.js, and Jest\
+⚡ Frameworks: React, Vue, Angular, Node.js, Express, Bootstrap, Tailwind, Nuxt.js, Next.js, and Jest\
-⚡ Additional Skills: Azure, Figma, Progressive Web Apps, Git, AWS, Web Components, Selenium WebDriver, Jira and Rally
+⚡ Additional Skills: AWS, Azure, Figma, Progressive Web Apps, Git, Web Components, Selenium WebDriver, Jira and Rally

 💻 Check out my website: https://sumerpatel.com